Impact

 Risk and Exploitability

-The attack requires that the adversary already compromise the renderer process, which is a prerequisite that limits the likelihood of exploitation.
-Because EPSS is unavailable and the vulnerability is not listed in the CISA KEV catalog, the risk is considered moderate but still actionable.
-The CVSS score is 8.3, indicating high severity.
-Exploitation would proceed via a crafted HTML page that leverages the bug in the ServiceWorker sandbox to escape isolation boundaries.
+The attack requires that the adversary already compromise the renderer process, which limits the likelihood of exploitation.
+Because EPSS is < 1% and the vulnerability is not listed in the CISA KEV catalog, the risk is considered moderate but still actionable.
+The CVSS score of 8.3 indicates high severity.
+Exploitation would proceed via a crafted HTML page that leverages the ServiceWorker sandbox bug, exploiting improper authorization (CWE‑693) and additional weaknesses (CWE‑358) to escape isolation boundaries.

 OpenCVE Enrichment